pupilfirst/pupilfirst/docs/developers/development_setup.md

 - `Pupilfirst::Application::VERSION` in `config/application.rb`
 - `env.VERSION` in `.github/workflows/ci.yml`

+The version number **must** be bumped when a breaking change is introduced that maintainers should be made aware before updating their deployment of the LMS.
+Such changes should be documented in the [Upgrading Guide](./upgrading).

 ## Enabling multitenancy

 **Optional:** If you'd like to enable multitenancy in your development environment, a few additional steps are required.